How do I book a place on the course?

 Parents, guardians, friends and relatives are welcome to come to the school on arrival day to see where their son or daughter will be staying and to have a tour of the school.
 They are respectfully asked to depart the campus after no more than one hour to enable the children to integrate comfortably.

-Parents and family are welcome to visit on weekends when students have free time, but should bear in mind that the students may be going on a trip or excursion and so should find out ahead of arriving whether the student will be available or not.
+Parents and family are welcome to visit on Sundays when students have free time, but should find out ahead of arriving whether the student will be available or not.

 Should I bring a mobile phone?